semaphoreci/docs/docs/reference/sem-command-line-tool.md

 `sem logs`, `sem port-forward`, and `sem debug` commands.
 You can also use `sem create -f` to create a one-off job that is not part of a pipeline.

-Additionally, you can use the `sem get` command for getting a list of all jobs or getting a description of a particular job.
+Additionally, you can use the `sem get` command to get a list of all jobs or getting a description of a particular job.

 The `sem get jobs` command returns a list of all running jobs.